 3. Braintree Auth for providers looking to connect with merchants and act on their behalf.

 4. Contextual Commerce for modern businesses looking to build partnerships and use revenue opportunities.

 • 1.9% + 30¢ per credit card transaction amount

 While it might look as if there are several options for an e-store owner, each gateway and platform has its own pros and cons.
 Providing that you need help with a narrow list, we have done comprehensive research about them and guidance payment gateway comparison above.

 To sum up, Stripe is a great entry-level solution you can set up without any development skills and accept payments within minutes.
 It is the best choice for your tech startup and an excellent framework for growth.

 Being a reliable option to consider, PayPal drop-shipping U.S as it has low micro-transactions fees (less or equal to $10).
 However, its high commissions cause it unfavorable for international businesses.

 We hope this payment gateway comparison will be helpful to those who want to understand which payment system is a better fit for their eCommerce marketplace.

-For further details, check out Magenest Store for best Magento 2 extensions and useful advice which might be suitable for your store.
+For further details, check out Magenest Store for the best Magento 2 extensions and useful advice that might be suitable for your store.